DuongAnh1201/FundamentalOfAIProject/README.md

-# FundamentalOfAIProject
-Project: Real-Time Human Emotion Detection Pipeline
+Real-Time Human Emotion Detection Pipeline

 This document outlines the architecture and methodology for building a real-time human emotion detection system.

-Project Goal
+🎯 Project Goal

 To accurately detect and classify human emotions (e.g., happy, sad, angry, neutral, surprised) from an image or live video feed.

-Proposed Architecture: A Two-Stage Pipeline
+⚙️ Proposed Architecture: A Two-Stage Pipeline

-This project will use a two-stage pipeline, which is a standard and highly effective approach.
+This project uses a two-stage pipeline, which is a standard and highly effective approach.
 This method separates the task of finding a face from the task of classifying its emotion, allowing each model to specialize.

+graph TD
+    A[Input: Image/Video Frame] --> B(Stage 1: YOLOv8 Face Detection);
+    B --> |Bounding Box Coords| C(Crop Face from Frame);
+    C --> D(Stage 2: Custom CNN Classifier);
+    D --> |Emotion Label: 'Happy'| E[Output: Final Result];

 Stage 1: Face Detection (The "Finder")